 - Move the NVDIMM-Ns to the new location and sanitize all NVDIMM-Ns after installing them to the new location.
-For more information, see NVDIMM sanitization on page 80. - Observe all DIMM and NVDIMM population guidelines.
-For more information, see DIMM and NVDIMM population information on page 76. - · Observe the process for removing an NVDIMM. - Observe the process for installing an NVDIMM. - Review and configure the system settings for NVDIMMs.
-For more information, see Configuring the server for NVDIMMs on page 80.
+For more information, see NVDIMM sanitization. - Observe all DIMM and NVDIMM population guidelines.
+For more information, see DIMM and NVDIMM population information. - Observe the process for removing an NVDIMM. - Observe the process for installing an NVDIMM. - Review and configure the system settings for NVDIMMs.
+For more information, see Configuring the server for NVDIMMs.